 If you want to blend, mix and combine liquids and soft foods, and possibly crushed ice, a blender is the way to go.
 However, a blender will never be able to extract healthy juice from foods like a machine produced specifically for that task.

 For the healthiest possible kitchen and lifestyle, you really need both a juicer and blender.

-Margaritaville, Ninja, Vitamix and Blendtec make some highly rated blenders in a wide variety of capabilities and price ranges.
+Breville, Vitamix, Blendtec, Margaritaville and Ninja make some highly rated blenders in a wide variety of capabilities and price ranges.

-Breville, Black & Decker and Hamilton Beach make some great juicers.
+Breville, Omega, Hurom, Black & Decker and Hamilton Beach make some great juicers.